AlaskaAirlines/auro-card/docs/partials/index.md

 Text can be centered by assigning the `text-align: center` attribute to the `auro-card` element.
 Similarly, elements within `auro-card` can be centered with the `justify-content:center` and/or `align-items:center` attributes to use flexbox to vertically and horizontally center the content within the `auro-card` container.
-That said, the centering options are not limited to these examples and can be acheived by a number of means.
+That said, the centering options are not limited to these examples and can be achieved by a number of means.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/center.html) -->